MicrosoftDocs/quantum-docs-pr/articles/techniques/type-model.md

 > [!WARNING]
 > In order to provide the strongest guarantees possible, conversions between types in Q# **must** be made explicitly using calls to functions which express that conversion.
-> A variety of such functions are provided as a part of the @"microsoft.quantum.extensions.convert" namespace.
+> A variety of such functions are provided as a part of the @"microsoft.quantum.convert" namespace.
 > Upcasts to compatible types on the other hand happen implicitly.

 Q# provides both primitive types, which can be used directly, and a variety of ways to produce new types from other types.